 You might also like stylish and practical bathroom ideas

 Use mirrors to give the illusion of more space

-When designing your downstairs toilet, make sure to add mirrors wherever you can.
+When designing your downstairs loo, make sure you add mirrors wherever you can.
 Aside from their obvious use, mirrors are great for making a space feel larger.
-Particularly effective in small, dark spaces, a mirror will help to bounce light to multiple surfaces, which is especially useful in a W/C that might lack light sources.
+Particularly effective in small, dark spaces, a mirror will help to bounce light to multiple surfaces, which is especially useful in a WC that might lack a natural light source.
 And for downstairs loos that have the rare luxury of a window, a mirror will spread that daylight and make the room feel much brighter and more welcoming.
 This round wall mirror from Pooky is perfectly positioned between two wall lights, so what would have been a small section of the room benefitting from the lights has now become a beacon for every corner.

 Embrace the darkness with a moody colour scheme